ec-jrc/lisflood-utilities/README.md

 The tool requires four mandatory command line input arguments:

 - -i, --in: Set input folder path with kiwis/point files
-- -o, --out: Set output folder base path for the tiff files or the netCDF file path.
+- -o, --out: Set output folder base path for the tiff files or the NetCDF file path.
 - -c, --conf: Set the grid configuration type to use.
 Right now only 5x5km, 1arcmin are available.
 - -v, --var: Set the variable to be processed.
 Right now only variables pr,pd,tn,tx,ws,rg,pr6,ta6 are available.